jtescher/jtescher.github.io/_posts/2014-05-27-basic-rails-api-caching.md

 If your API responses are mostly static content like a list of available products, then [HTTP Caching](http://www.w3.org/Protocols/rfc2616/rfc2616-sec13.html) can be a very effective solution.
-Even something as low as a one minute cache can move the vast majority of your requests to a CDN or an in-memory store like [rack cache](http://rtomayko.github.io/rack-cache/).
+Even something as low as a one minute cache can move the vast majority of your requests to a CDN like [CloudFlare](https://www.cloudflare.com/) or an in-memory store like [rack cache](http://rtomayko.github.io/rack-cache/).

 Specifying the expiration time is simple.
 In your controller action just call `expires_in` with the time: